5cover/psdc/docs/Scratch.md

 redesign, constantexpression is not needed since we have semantic nodes now.

 Make `ConstantValue<TType, TUnderlying>` : implements `Value<TType, TUnderlying>` but status is a `ValueStatus.Comptime<TUnderlying>`.

-## Make a negative integer literal

-Currently, we parse it to an unary minus operation on an integer literal.
-This works, except when collapsing the value in alter.

-Add syntax for a negative integer literal.